sigmundch/DEP-nonuri-imports/proposal.md

 add to the [package spec](https://github.com/lrhn/dep-pkgspec) a map of individual import identifiers to actual URIs.

+The advantages of this alternative are:
+* this decouples library names from library locations.
-The advantages of this alternative is that this could be used outside of the context of packages as well.
+* the new import syntax could be used for normal imports, not just in the context of a package.

+The main disadvantages is that the import structure may not correspond naturally to the layout of the code.
+So we would need to rely on conventions and style guides to keep the ecosystem clear and homogeneous.

 [DEP-resolved-part-of]: https://github.com/sigmundch/DEP-resovled-part-of/blob/master/proposal.md
 [@sigmundch]: https://github.com/sigmundch